kim0051/vscraper/README.md

 **There is still a bug when the URLs do not already contain the slug for the folder containing the files you want**

 # How to Run:
-  1. Add URLs that you want to scrape from into a column of a CSV file**
+  1. Add URLs that you want to scrape from into a column of a CSV file (one URL per row)**

 ### In IDLE: